bugrahansenturk/taptapfun/README.md

-# Taptapfun
+## Taptapfun

-Online tapping game developed with flutter and Firebase.
-Every game has 2 players.
-Opponents should click faster than other for increasing or decreasing the Box in the middle.
-The faster player win the game and gain points.
-The game is still under development so functionalities like Leaderboard etc. is not published in the game right now.
+Taptapfun is an online tapping game developed using the Flutter and Firebase technologies.
+Each game consists of two players, where each opponent has to click faster than the other to increase or decrease the Box in the middle.
+The player who clicks faster wins the game and gains points.
+Currently, the game is still under development, and functionalities like Leaderboard are not published in the game.

-# Why Flutter and Flame?
+## Why Flutter and Flame?

-Flame is a modular Flutter game engine that provides a complete set of out-of-the-way solutions for games.
-It takes advantage of the powerful infrastructure provided by Flutter but simplifies the code you need to build your projects.
+Flame is a modular Flutter game engine that offers a complete set of out-of-the-box solutions for games.
+It takes advantage of the powerful infrastructure provided by Flutter but simplifies the code needed to build your projects.

-It provides you with a simple yet effective game loop implementation, and the necessary functionalities that you might need in a game.
-For instance; input, images, sprites, sprite sheets, animations, collision detection and a component system that we call Flame Component System (FCS for short).
+Flame provides a simple yet effective game loop implementation and the necessary functionalities that you might need in a game.
+For example, input, images, sprites, sprite sheets, animations, collision detection, and a component system that we call Flame Component System (FCS for short).

-In my researches I saw that Flame is highly capable of running games with not need high perfomange.
-So because of Flutter's cross-platform capabilities and other benefits I wanted to give Flutter Flame a shot.
+In my research, I found that Flame is highly capable of running games that do not require high performance.
+Due to Flutter's cross-platform capabilities and other benefits, I wanted to give Flutter Flame a shot.

-# Why Firebase?
+## Why Firebase?

-I used Firebase's FireStore, Realtime Database, Authentication and Cloud Functions systems in TapTapFun.
+I used Firebase's Firestore, Realtime Database, Authentication, and Cloud Functions systems in TapTapFun.

--I used Firestore for storing user and past game data.
-Because of it's highly scalability options i think it will give better performance in the future.
+*I used Firestore for storing user and past game data because of its highly scalable options, which I think will give better performance in the future.

--I used Realtime Database to store realtime games because of it's speed and performance in scale I have choosed it to run games.
+*I used Realtime Database to store real-time games because of its speed and performance in scale.
+I chose it to run games.

--I used Cloud functions for matchmaking and other functionalities.
+*I used Cloud Functions for matchmaking and other functionalities.

-# You can download TapTapFun from Google Play Store:
+## Download

-https://play.google.com/store/apps/details?id=com.dumbooctopus.taptapfun
+You can download TapTapFun from the Google Play Store: https://play.google.com/store/apps/details?id=com.dumbooctopus.taptapfun